Academic Policies and Resources

 - College-wide Grading System

-Recording of Online Course Sessions
+Expectations for Online Course Sessions

 Recording of all Columbia College Chicago courses is governed by Illinois law.
 The State of Illinois requires the consent of both parties for the recording of any conversation.
 Therefore, instructors should announce their intention to record any class discussions for the benefit of students participating remotely and give students the opportunity to contact them with questions or concerns.
 The instructor's announcement may be for an individual class session or included as a policy in the syllabus.
 Similarly, students should only record class sessions with the consent of the instructor.